arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 -   Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+

 # Portenta and the OpenMV IDE
-OpenMV is an IDE that was built for Machine Vision applications.
-It is meant to provide an Arduino like experience with a camera sensor.
+The OpenMV IDE was built for Machine Vision applications.
+It is meant to provide an Arduino like experience for simple computer vision tasks using a camera sensor.
 OpenMV comes with its own fimware that is built on MicroPython.
 Among other hardware it supports the Portenta board.
+A statement from the creators of OpenMV on why they buit it:

+>Currently, doing anything serious involving computer vision requires a computer running an operating system running may layers of software and requiring much setup before you can get computer vision code working.
+This is all well and fine if you need to do many other things than just processing images, like connecting to the internet, running many different applications concurrently, etc.
+>
+>But, what if, I just want to make an LED turn on if a red object appears in front of a white wall.
+Why do a need to build up a complex system for that?
+Or, what if I just want to turn on an LED when a face is in view?

 [Here](https://openmv.io/) you can read more about the OpenMV IDE.

 # Configuring the Development Environment
 Before you can start programming OpenMV sketches for the Portenta you need to download and install the OpenMV IDE.

-## 1. Downloading OpenMV
+## 1. Downloading the OpenMV IDE
 Open the [OpenMV download](https://openmv.io/pages/download) page in your browser and download the version that you need for your operating system.

-## 2. Connecting the Portenta Board
+Follow the instructions of the installer.
+When the installation is done open the OpenMV IDE.

-## 3. Flashing the OpenMV Firmware
+## 2. Flashing the OpenMV Firmware

+Connect the Portenta to your computer via the USB-C cable if you haven't done so yet.
+Then put the Portenta in Bootloader mode by double pressing the reset button on the board.
+The built-in green LED will start fading in and out.

+Click on the "connect" symbol at the bottom of the left toolbar.
+A pop-up will ask you how you would like to proceed "DFU bootloader(s) found.
+What would you like to do?".
+Select "Reset Firmware to Release Version".
+This will install the latest OpenMV firmware on the Portenta.
+If it asks you whether it should erase the internal file system you can click yes if you hadn't installed OpenMV before.
+Otherwise click no.

+Portenta's green LED will start flashing while the OpenMV firmware is being uploaded to the board.
+You will see a message saying "DFU firmware update complete!" when the process is done.

+***Installing the OpenMV firmware will overwrite any existing sketches in the internal flash of Portenta.***

+The Portenta will start flashing its blue LED when it's ready to be connected.
+After the confirming the completion dialog the Portenta should already be connected to the OpenMV IDE, otherwise click the "connect" button once again.